Hospice Billing

 Influenza Virus

-In order for Medicare to cover the influenza vaccine, the vaccine must be administered in compliance with any state and local laws, and be administered at the request of the beneficiary.
+For Medicare to cover the influenza vaccine, the vaccine must be administered in compliance with any state and local laws and be administered at the request of the beneficiary.
 Medicare does not require a physician order to administer the influenza vaccine to a beneficiary.
-Typically Medicare coverage of the influenza vaccine is one per flu season.
+Typically, Medicare coverage of the influenza vaccine is once per flu season.

 Pneumococcal